betaestore99/slam-mirrorbot/README.md

 ![kobby-mendez-d0oYF8hm4GI-unsplash-v1-2](https://user-images.githubusercontent.com/84256140/119211729-68e4c680-bae6-11eb-9a5c-7e7861f586df.jpg)

+# OF NOTE:
+This version is with --bt-stop-timeout=0 (DOES NOT Stop BitTorrent download EVEN IF download speed is 0 in consecutive SEC seconds.)

 # Slam Mirror Bot
 This is a Telegram bot writen in Python for mirroring files on the Internet to our beloved Google Drive.